La Première (RTI)

-La Première (RTI) (/fr/) is a pioneering terrestrial television channel in Côte d'Ivoire.
-It was formerly named Radio Télévision Ivoirienne (RTI), (the name of the company operating it) from 1963 to 1983, but in 1983 a new television channel made it necessary for the channel to be renamed to La Première.
+La Première (RTI) (/fr/) is an Ivorian television channel.
+Originally known as Radio Télévision Ivoirienne (RTI) from 1963 to 1983, the channel began using its current name in 1983 following the launch of a second television channel.

 History

 As of the time of its independence in 1960, the Ivory Coast only had one radio station.
 The passage of Law nº62-402 on 31 October 1962 led to the founding of RTI with the aim of creating a television service.

 It was first broadcast on 7 August 1963, established by the then President of the Republic Félix Houphouët-Boigny who wanted to make it an instrument of development.
 Broadcasting at the time of launch was done for 5 1/2 hours a week, paling to Volta Vision's 48 hours.
 At the time, RTI's missions were entrusted to a state concession protocol, as an actor in the development of national unity.

 The first day's programming started at 7:30pm and ended at 9pm.
 This included a national and international news bulletin.
 The footage for the news service was flown in from 12-ton containers and broadcast using Thomson-CSF equipment, who installed a 10 kW transmitter in Abobo and 200 meter high antenna.
 These "experimental" broadcasts were already done with high quality pictures and sound.

 Initially it operated from provisional studios in a small villa in the administrative quarter of Plateau in Abidjan.
 It opened a second station in Dotenzia, Bouaké in December 1963, due to the high number of television receivers being bought in Abidjan alone.
 By 1965, practically one third of the country was covered by television signals.
 On 4 August 1966, two studios in Cocody, 100m2 and 400m2 respectively were built with quality equipment, increasing the daily schedule to five hours.
 The daytime schedule ran from 12:30pm to 1:30pm and the evening schedule from 7:15pm to 10pm Mondays to Saturdays; while on Sundays it ran from 12:30pm to 1:30pm and 4pm to 10pm.
 Two daily news editions were broadcast, at 1pm and 7:45pm.
 A new transmitter was inaugurated in Dabakala in 1968, while in 1970 the schedule increased by one hour.
+During its early years, it received technical support from OCORA (merged with the ORTF) in 1969 to expand its coverage.
 By 1971, it started carrying an educational service during daytime hours.
 These courses started in October that year.